ruomengh/tdx-amber-idc-preview/README.md

 _NOTE: For more details on how to configure ssh please refer the email or [Intel SDP SSH Config](/doc/intel_sdp_ssh_login.md)._

 ### 1.4 Intel Project Amber info
-You will also receive another email with subject "Intel® Trust Domain Extensions and Project Amber in Intel’s® DevCloud"
-that will have the Amber API key and Amber URL that you will need for attestation.
+You will also receive another email with subject "Intel® Trust Domain Extensions and Project Amber in Intel® DevCloud".
+The email will contain the Amber API key and Amber URL that you will need for attestation.

 ### 1.5 Initial setup